 - Legionnaires' disease is a severe illness with pneumonia.
-Symptoms are similar to those for COVID-19 and include cough, shortness of breath, fever, muscle aches, and headaches.
+Symptoms include cough, shortness of breath, fever, muscle aches, and headaches.
 Some patients also experience diarrhea, nausea, and confusion.
 Most patients are hospitalized, and treatment is required.
 The case-fatality rate is about 10% for community-acquired Legionnaires' disease and about 25% for healthcare-acquired disease. - Pontiac fever is a milder illness, frequently characterized by fever and muscle aches.
 Patients with Pontiac fever do not develop pneumonia, do not require treatment, and typically recover within a week. - Extrapulmonary legionellosis is a Legionella infection at a site outside the lungs (e.g., endocarditis, wound infection, joint infection, or graft infection).
 Symptoms and treatment vary according to site of infection.